Resources for All WSU Campuses

 Medical and dental insurance plans

 Medical and dental plans are available to certain graduate student assistants (GSA) as a benefit.
-Talk with your appointing department to determine your eligibility, or visit HERE.
-International students are required to enroll in the iSHIP, unless they waive out.
-Domestic students who are ineligible for the GSA plan must buy insurance off the insurance exchange for the state.
+Contact your department or program to determine your eligibility.
+International students, visit iSHIP.
 Spouses/partners can enroll in the GSA or iSHIP plan if the student is enrolled in the plan.

 Health and Wellness medical clinic services